Code-Institute-Submissions/Stream2-Project-1/README.md

 - Custom functionality for appearance:
 	- Default graph colour scheme overwritten to give a consistent shades of blue in graphs (rather than going from Blue to Orange as per default)
-	- Page loader (holding screen) implemented to improve user experience so that data fully loaded and graphs/table fully populated before being presented to user.
+	- Page loader (holding screen) implemented to improve user experience so that the data is fully loaded and graphs/table fully populated before being presented to user.

 ## Project Coding